stolostron/multicluster-observability-addon/demo/README.md

 _Hint:_ `cert-manager` operator is also installed in this step on the hub cluster.
 It will be used to demonstrate the ability to delegate PKI management for all tenants to a third-party tool.

 1. Set the values in `demo/mcoa-demo/values.yaml`
-1. Deploy the chart `helm upgrade --install mcoa-demos demo/mcoa-demo/`.
+1. Deploy the chart `helm upgrade --install mcoa-demo demo/mcoa-demo/`.
 This Helm chart will bootstrap configuration on the hub cluster to enabled it to receive signals from the spoke clustes.
 1. Run `oc label --overwrite managedcluster/local-cluster cluster.open-cluster-management.io/clusterset=hub-mcoa-clusters` to label the `local-cluster` a.k.a. hub so that the policy applies to it.

 ## 3. Install multicluster-observability-addon